jethrodew/PyReel/README.md

 Pyreel is a python utility which provides a commandline RSS output for the BBC news.
 Replacing the necessary RSS feeds will change the output accordingly.
-This will eventually be 1) more customisable to make it easier to plug in different feeds and information and 2) ready to work specifically for smaller screens.
+This will eventually be
+1) more customisable to make it easier to plug in different feeds and information
+2) ready to work specifically for smaller screens.
 I intend to release this for the Raspberry Pi 3.5inch screen attachment for a handy, portable desk feed.

+Currently looks at weather for Oxford and news for the UK and Technology

 Author: